 330 PC only applies to gambling with respect to either banking or percentage games.

-- while he may have been gambling,
+- while you may have been gambling,

 2.2.
 Unlawful search and seizure